WeerawatW/MAX78000-prepare-dataset/README.md

 ![](images/finger_convert.png)

-But in our project, i will be ship label +1 any class becuase label must match `finger_number.py` output too.
+However, in our project, I would ship label +1 of any class because label must also match the output of `finger_number.py`.
 ### Ship label

 ![](images/finger_convert_ship_label.png)